projectara/greybus-spec/source/module_info.rst

 ^^^^^^^^^^^^^^^

-The Manifest Header is present at the beginning of the Manifest and defines the size of the manifest and the version of the Greybus protocol with which the Manifest complies.
+The Manifest Header is present at the beginning of the Manifest and defines the size of the manifest and the version of the Greybus Protocol with which the Manifest complies.

 .. figtable::